 Mongolia experiences 4 clear-cut seasons.
 Winters are long, usually lasting about 6 months (November-April), and are also cold with temperatures reaching as low as - 40°C at night.
 The best time to travel is in the summer months when the weather is warmer.
-The Gobi Desert in the summer experiences dry air, hot sand and extremely high temperatures, upwards of +40°C. With the summer being considered the most busy period, there are often less travellers in the spring and fall (May, September and October), however temperatures may vary from day to day.
+The Gobi Desert in the summer experiences dry air, hot sand and extremely high temperatures, upwards of +40°C. With the summer being considered the busiest period, there are often fewer travellers in the spring and fall (May, September and October), however, temperatures may vary from day to day.
 Mongolia on average does not experience much rainfall.
 The months with the heaviest rainfall are July and August where rain is expected on 50% of the days.

 Is Mongolia a good place for families?

 Mongolia has plenty of activities to offer that will cater to the entire family.
 Families can enjoy a nature-filled hike and spot wild horses at one of the many National Parks, including the Hustai National Park and Khustain Nuruu Nature Reserve.
-Rainforests, springs sand dunes can be explored in the Gobi Desert.
-Other activities include the viewing fossils at the Central Museum of Mongolian Dinosaurs or a visit to Sukhbaatar Square in UlaanBaatar with its many museums, shops, and several cultural institutions.
+Rainforests, springs and dunes can be explored in the Gobi Desert.
+Other activities include viewing fossils at the Central Museum of Mongolian Dinosaurs or a visit to Sukhbaatar Square in UlaanBaatar with its many museums, shops, and several cultural institutions.